Understanding Pes Cavus

 Platelet-Rich Plasma (PRP) Therapy

-For severe cases of pes cavus that do not respond to conservative treatments, surgery may be necessary.
+For severe cases where conservative treatments are ineffective, surgical intervention may be necessary.
 Surgical options include:

 Osteotomy

-An osteotomy involves reshaping or repositioning the bones of the foot to improve alignment and reduce high arches.
+This procedure involves reshaping or repositioning the bones to improve alignment and reduce the height of the arch.

 Tendon Transfer

-If you’re prone to pes cavus, minimize high-impact activities or alternate them with low-impact exercises like swimming or cycling.
+If you’re prone to high arches, limit activities like running or jumping on hard surfaces, or alternate them with low-impact exercises like swimming.

-Pes cavus can cause pain due to uneven weight distribution, leading to pressure on the ball and heel of the foot.
+Yes, high arches can cause pain due to uneven weight distribution, leading to strain on the ball and heel of the foot.

-A combination of physical examination, medical history, and imaging tests is used to diagnose pes cavus.
+A thorough physical exam, medical history review, and imaging tests are used to diagnose high-arched feet.

 At Gotham Footcare in NYC, we strive at recognizing your individual needs and desired outcomes while formulating an effective and personalized treatment plan with the highest quality care available.